AliRezaJoodi/AVR_Projects/README.md

 It's my **AVR Programming** exercises.
-I'm uploading my old files on the GitHub now.
+I'm uploading my old files on the repository now.

 ### Pictures of the Repository
 ![](Thermometer%20Using%20LM35/Simulate/Album.png)